nidhog/AIHCND_C2_Starter/FDA_Submission_Template.md

 *Figure 11 - Age box plots by occurance of penumonia.*

+* View positions: the dataset contains the view positions PA and AP, the presence of pneumonia seems to occur in 1.8% of the AP positions versus 0.9% for the PA positions.

 * Training/Validation split: we split the data into 80% training data and 20% validation data.